CASA & CASA IN ACTION SYNOPSIS:

 - Energetic and extremely patient when working with self-conscious learners

-- Respectful of all cultures and believe that everyone is capable of learning a second language
+- Respectful of all cultures and believe that everyone is capable of learning a new language

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.